-We classified debt related to the pre-existing term loan and revolving credit facility of \$35 million as current on our condensed consolidated balance sheet as of September 30, 2022.
-Per the terms of the Prior Credit Agreement and the Amended and Restated Credit Agreement (as defined herein), we are limited in our ability to pay dividends.
-As of September 30, 2022, we were in compliance with each of the senior secured net leverage ratio; total net leverage ratio; and fixed charge coverage ratio covenants.
+We classified debt related to the pre-existing term loan of \$21.8 million as current on the condensed consolidated balance sheet as of June 30, 2022.
+Per the terms of the Credit Agreement, we are limited in our ability to pay dividends.
+As of June 30, 2022, we were in compliance with each of the senior secured net leverage ratio; total net leverage ratio; and fixed charge coverage ratio covenants.